jonatasnetto/Quizzes-Mobile/README.md

 # Quizzes-Mobile
-Microsoft Quizzes with Python-KivyMD
+Microsoft Quizzes with Python-KivyMD\n

 Quizzes-Mobile is a dynamic quiz app created to test the knowledge about Python introduction certification.
 It was created as the final project from my Python course.

-Goals:
+Goals:\n
-    Mobile access to the quiz
+    Mobile access to the quiz\n
-    Ability to register user and customize their data personal Ability to try again anytime
+    Ability to register user and customize their data personal\n Ability to try again anytime\n\n

 Instructions:
     Please start your IDE executing the Webpage at main.py